JanelleGatmaitan/final-project/README.md

 # Sprout
-Sprout is an application got home gardeners who want to keep track of the produce growing in the garden.
+Sprout is an application for home gardeners who want to keep track of the produce growing in the garden.

 # Live link
 https://vegetable-garden-tracker.herokuapp.com/